Inflectra/spira-documentation/docs/Spira-User-Manual/Source-Code.md

 ## Source Code File List
 When you click on Developing \> Source Code on the global navigation bar, you will be taken to the source code repository file list screen.
 This shows you all file in the current folder and the current branch.
 You can change the branch, sort and filter this list, or browse the different pages of files (up to 500 files can be displayed on the page at any one time).

+!!! info "Deleted Files"
+    Once a file has been deleted you will no longer be able to view that file from the list of files, or view information about that file.
+There is a current limitation that means the commit where a file was deleted is not able to show this file deletion.

 ![](img/Source_Code_394.png)